Department of Anthropology

 acaine@uwyo.edu • Anthropology Bldg

-Allison Caine is a cultural anthropologist with a research focus on climate change, animal-based livelihoods, and health and wellbeing.
-She works with Quechua-speaking alpaca herders in southeastern Peru and sheepherders in Wyoming.
-Her research takes a multidisciplinary and collaborative approach to understanding contemporary environmental problems, working in partnership with international and citizen scientists to produce community-led data collection and regional conservation efforts.
-She has also contributed to multidisciplinary research on population dynamics and sociolinguistic history in the Amazon.
-Her current research aims to understand Quechua women’s experiences of health and aging in changing landscapes, and follows paths of migration from the grasslands of Peru to the ranches of Wyoming.
+Allison Caine is a cultural anthropologist with a research focus on the environment, pastoralism, rural health, and well-being.
+She works primarily with Quechua alpaca herders in southeastern Peru, with ties to sheep ranching in Wyoming.
+Her research in Peru takes a multidisciplinary and collaborative approach to understanding contemporary environmental problems, in partnership with international and citizen scientists.
+She has also contributed to multidisciplinary research on sociolinguistic history in the Amazon.
+Her current research program centers around experiences of health, aging, and well-being in rural/frontier contexts in both Peru and the United States.

 Courses Taught: